… brought to you by SCAPE

 The story was intriguing, and a visit to the Newshot ship graveyard showed that it would be a perfect location for another joint ShoreDIG project with the Nautical Archaeology Society.
 Over thirty people attended our first weekend of recording in October, including Steve from NAS and Courtney from the Museum of London Archaeology, who is helping to organize ‘CITiZAN’, a project with similar aims to SCHARP that will start in England next year.

 In advance of the recording weekend, we’d visited the site and Eddie Martin used his hexakopter (a remote controlled helicopter fitted with a camera) to take a number of aerial images.
-He stitched these together to make highly detailed aerial views of the boats, allowing us to see far more detail than possible with Google Earth (click here to see the full resolution images).
+He stitched these together to make highly detailed aerial views of the boats, allowing us to see far more detail than possible with Google Earth.

 We’d also put in control points and used all this information to help us set up our survey.
 The weekend was a great success, with participants drawing plans and profiles of the vessels, and we are now planning our next event at Newshot.